reefer42/Xkaliber-repo/README.md

     ```

-   **YOU MUST RUN THE XDOCKER OPTION BEFORE USING ANY OTHER OPTION FROM THE REPO MEMU !!!**
+   **YOU MUST RUN THE XDOCKER OPTION BEFORE USING ANY OTHER OPTION FROM THE REPO MENU !!!**

      # if xdocker fails just run